Are Automatic Pool Covers Worth the Investment?

 As an Amazon Associate I earn from qualifying purchases.

 Pool covers are pretty much mandatory these days for any swimming pool.
-They serve multiple purposes such as keeping dirt and debris out, preventing any accidental drowning, saving energy as well as chemical cleaning agents.
+They serve multiple purposes such as keeping dirt and debris out, preventing any accidental drowning, and saving energy as well as chemical cleaning agents.

 Automatic pool covers do the same job, but with the added convenience of covering your pool with just the press of a button.
 But, is an automatic pool cover worth it and how much does an automatic pool cover cost?